-The statistics for sire's age at birth of litter were calculated for 1,489 litters, after removing 22 litters where the sire's age was younger than 6 months or older than 15 years, and the dam's age was younger than 8 months or older than 12 years.
+The statistics for sire's age at birth of litter were calculated for 7,036 litters, after removing 44 litters where the sire's age was younger than 6 months or older than 15 years, and the dam's age was younger than 8 months or older than 12 years.
 These litters were likely recording errors as, with exception of artificial insemination, reproduction at such ages is biologically unlikely.
-Following the peaks of productivity at 1-2 years for sires with stud book numbers, 0-3 years for imported sires, and 0-1 years for national sires without stud book numbers, the number of litters produced by sires decreases in older ages, as shown in Figure 12.
+Following the peaks of productivity at 2 years for sires with stud book numbers, 1-2 years for imported sires, and 1 year for national sires without stud book numbers, the number of litters produced by sires decreases in older ages, as shown in Figure 12.
+This decrease was quicker for imported sires.
 However, all three groups include litters produced by sires older than 10 years and younger than 14 months of age.